-A stunning detached 3 bedroom bungalow, recently remodelled and renovated, situated in A private and quiet location with superb harbour and village views.
-Large garden plot with studio/workshop and parking for small vehicles.
-Short walk to the Quay and easy access to Hall Walk.
+A stunning detached bungalow, recently remodelled and renovated, situated in A private and quiet location with superb views.
+Large plot with studio/workshop and parking.

 Bryn Y Mor represents a rare opportunity to purchase a large character bungalow in the village centre with the combination of spacious and flexible open plan living accommodation, 3 bedrooms (one with glamorous en-suite bathroom and dressing area), useful utility room, separate study room with cloakroom storage area, stylish shower room and further separate w.C.
 The generous garden offers a delightful terrace to make the most of those superb harbour views with a further elevated, hidden area towards the rear of the property.
 A purpose built, fully insulated studio/ home office/ workshop is situated in the garden with water, electricity and lovely views.
 There is onsite parking for small vehicles and with the famous Hall Walk at the end of the garden.
 This property offers a lovely combination of rural and seaside living.

 Built for the village Postmaster c1927, the house and gardens occupy about quarter of an acre.
 Bryn Y Mor translates roughly from Cornish as "On the brow of the hill overlooking the sea".